-You may have heard about apps that use the digital camera in your mobile device for scanning.
+You may have heard about scan apps that use the digital camera in your mobile device for scanning.
 Here’s a technical comparison to an authentic high-quality flatbed like the Flip-Pal mobile scanner.

-- An 8MP camera such as the iPhone 6 on a US letter page is 220 dpi.
+- An 8MP camera such as the iPhone 6 or iPad on a US letter page is 220 dpi.
 Most authorities recommend a minimum of 300 dpi, with 600 dpi for making enlargements or scanning small areas.
 Lower resolutions may appear okay on a mobile device screen.
 However, you will see blurriness when printed or enlarged.

 - It is very difficult to get uniform lighting on the object and avoid shadows using the ambient lighting in the room.
 Using the flash produces a reflection.